dobromir-hristov/vuelidate-error-extractor/docs/installation.md

 import vuelidateErrorExtractor, { templates } from "vuelidate-error-extractor";

 Vue.use(vuelidate);
 Vue.use(vuelidateErrorExtractor, {
+  /**
+   * Optionally provide the template in the configuration.
+   * or use Vue.component("FormField", templates.singleErrorExtractor.foundation6)
+   */
-  template: templates.singleErrorExtractor.foundation6, // optional
+  template: templates.singleErrorExtractor.foundation6,
   messages: { required: "The {attribute} field is required" },
   attributes: {
     email: "Email",